Learn about Calva Jack-in

 user=> (require 'cljs.repl.nashorn) user=> (cider.piggieback/cljs-repl (cljs.repl.nashorn/repl-env)) ClojureScript 1.10.145 To quit, type: :cljs/quit nil cljs.user=> |

 It is the piggieback middleware there telling you that you can unpromote the REPL by ”evaluating”

 Because Calva uses the Clojure REPL connection to spawn the ClojureScript REPL, and because Calva only handles one Clojure REPL per VS Code window, some projects need special handling by the user.

-See also about Workspace Layouts for tips about how to actually open the same project folder in two separate VS Code windows.
+See Workspace Layouts for tips about how to open the same project folder in two separate VS Code windows.

 Please Grab your Calva Jack-In Certificate

 There, you now know all there is to know about Calva Jack-In.